 BY SOFO ARCHON

 Why do people join cults?
-Why do they join groups of other people who blindly accept and believe in ideologies, or blindly accept and follow sets of rules and authority figures?
+Why do they join groups of other people who accept and unquestionably believe in ideologies, or accept and unquestionably follow sets of rules and authority figures?

 It is often thought that those who join cults do so because they are not smart enough.
 But I find that, generally speaking, this is not the case.
 In fact, a lot of people who join cults are very intelligent in many areas of life.
 It is also commonly thought that people join cults simply because of the manipulative methods cults use in order to attract and entrap new members.
 Although that definitely holds some truth, it doesn’t give the full picture.
 For why are some people manipulated by cults, while others not?
 In other words, why are cults appealing to certain individuals, but appalling or indifferent to others?

 There are three main psychological reasons to explain for that.
 The first and most important one is that cults provide a sense of connection.

 In this day and age, an unprecedented number of people feel lonely and alienated; they feel alone in a cold world where they have nobody to genuinely connect with.
 But humans are highly social beings.
 We all want to connect with others, to form intimate relationships, to share our thoughts, feelings and emotions, to listen to others and be heard by them, to love others and be loved by them.
 Yet, in modern society where community has been nearly entirely dissolved, many people crave connection more than anything else.
 They might have a successful career, high social status, plenty of money and material possessions, but the pain of loneliness in their hearts is excruciating nonetheless.
 And one way of soothing it is by joining cults.